wpswings/wallet-system-for-woocommerce/README.txt

 = 2.0.4 - RELEASED ON 2 August 2021 =

-* FIX: the warning coming when adding wallet recharge to cart.
+* Fix: the warning comes when adding wallet recharge to cart.
-* NEW: Added a function for [WooCommerce POS](https://wordpress.org/plugins/mwb-point-of-sale-pos-for-woocommerce/) plugin regarding debiting the wallet amount.
+* New: Added a function for [WooCommerce POS](https://wordpress.org/plugins/mwb-point-of-sale-pos-for-woocommerce/) plugin regarding debiting the wallet amount.

 = 2.0.3 - RELEASED ON 22 June 2021 =

-* FIX: Minor Fixes.
+* Fix: Minor Fixes.

 = 2.0.2 - RELEASED ON 15 June 2021 =